wjones127/franchise-densities/README.md

 # Where are the Starbuck's at?
-There are more Starbuck's locations near census tracts with high poverty rates than those with low rates, according to analysis in this project.
-There are about 1.28 (95% CI [0.99,1.63]) Starbuck's per 1000 people near census tracts with over 40% of their residents living below the poverty level, while there are only 1.02 (95% CI [0.98,1.06]) Starbuck's per 1000 people near census tracts with lower rates of poverty.
+There are fewer Starbuck's locations near census tracts with high poverty rates than those with low rates, according to analysis in this project.
+The average number of Starbuck's per 1,000 population per square mile in census tracts with high poverty is 0.18 (95% CI [0.14, 0.23]) and in census tracts with low poverty is 0.32 (95% CI [0.31, 0.34]).

 These two rates were found to be statistically significant with over 95% confidence using Monte Carlo sampling to perform a permutation test.
 The